greenriver/boston-cas/docs/developer_setup.md

 `docker compose run -u 0 --entrypoint='' web chown -R app-user:app-user /node_modules /bundle /app /log /tmp`

-you may need to replace or add to the `/node_modules /bundle /app /log /tmp` section to include the directory needing a permission reset.
+You may need to replace or add to the `/node_modules /bundle /app /log /tmp` section to include the directory needing a permission reset.